TAFMEDS

 Key terms to master:

-• Antecedent interventions
+• Antecedent interventions (NCR, high-probability sequences, demand fading)

-• Differential reinforcement (DRA, DRI, DRO, DRL)
+• Differential reinforcement (DRA, DRI, DRO, DRL, FCT)

-• Emergency procedures
+• Crisis/emergency procedures

-• Section E - Documentation (aim: 20-25 correct per minute)
+• Section E - Documentation and Reporting (aim: 20-25 correct per minute)

 Key terms to master:

-• Objective session notes
+• Objective session documentation

-• Section F - Professional Conduct (aim: 40-50 correct per minute)
+• Section F - Ethics (aim: 35-40 correct per minute)

 Key terms to master:

-• Scope of practice boundaries
+• Competence and scope of practice

-• Supervision requirements
+• Supervision requirements and practices

-• Confidentiality
+• Confidentiality and public statements

 • The Daily Practice Protocol